Seafood to Japan

 Trends and opportunities

-Japan is world famous for its fish-eating culture.
+Japan is well known for its fish-eating culture.
 Japanese seafood such as sushi, sashimi and tempura has become popular in global markets due to its healthy, low fat and low calorie content.
 However, younger generation Japanese have started to lower their consumption of fish in preference to ready-to-eat meals.

-In 2001, the annual consumption of seafood per capita reached a peak of 40 kilograms, but has since decreased to 28 kilograms in 2012.
-Total consumption of seafood in 2012 was 6.5 million tons.
+In 2001, the annual consumption of seafood per capita reached a peak of 40 kilograms, but has since decreased to 27 kilograms in 2014.
+Total consumption of seafood in 2014 was 6.2 million tons.
+Much of this decline is due to the westernisation of diets, with people eating more meat, the increasing price of seafood and the increasing availability of ready-to-eat meals.
 Consumption of salmon, tuna, bonito and saury has increased nearly 40 per cent, while the consumption of mackerel, horse mackerel and squid has slowly declined by 50 per cent over the past 40 years.
-Much of this decline is due to the increasing price of seafood and the increasing availability of ready-to-eat meals.
-(Source: Ministry of Agriculture, Forestry and Fisheries, FY2013 Trends in Fisheries / White Paper on Fisheries (PDF))
+(Source: Ministry of Agriculture, Forestry and Fisheries, FY2014 Trends in Fisheries / White Paper on Fisheries).

-In 2013, Japan’s seafood imports decreased by a further 9 per cent to 2.5 million tons from the previous year (Source: Ministry of Finance, Trade Statistics of Japan, Sep 2014).
+In 2015, the volume of Japan’s seafood imports decreased by a further two per cent to 2.5 million tons from the previous year (Source: Ministry of Finance, Trade Statistics of Japan, September 2015).
 This was due to an increase in costs caused by exchange rates, a weakened yen, and increasing global demand for seafood.
-For the same reason, however, the value of imports increased by 15 per cent to JPY1.6 trillion from the previous year.
-(Source: Ministry of Finance, Trade Statistics of Japan, Sep 2014) If given the choice, most Japanese prefer to purchase local seafood as they believe it is safer and the supply is more reliable than imported products.
+However, for these same reasons, the value of imports increased by four per cent to JPY1.7 trillion from the previous year.
+China, the US, Chile and Thailand are the largest exporters of seafood to Japan.
+Top products by value imported into Japan include prawns, tuna, marlin, salmon and trout.
+(Source: Ministry of Finance, Trade Statistics of Japan, September 2015).
+If given the choice, most Japanese prefer to purchase local seafood as they believe it is safer and the supply is more reliable than imported products.

 Australia exports a range of seafood products including: